-- as a consequence of the Bank's provision of services under the agreement on provision of investment services, except in the case of intent or serious negligence of the Bank, the substance of which shall be evaluated in accordance with the Bank's standard of professional diligence; - as a consequence of the Bank's provision of services under the agreement on provision of investment services, due to incorrect or incomplete data and/or information submitted to the Bank, based on which the Bank serviced the client in accordance with the Client Classification Policy of NLB d.d. and/or the Client Order Execution Policy of NLB d.d. and/or it performed on this basis one or more services or transactions for the client under these General Terms and Conditions, except in the case of intent or serious negligence of the Bank, the substance of which shall be evaluated in accordance with the Bank's standard of professional diligence; - as a consequence of acts that the Bank committed based on what it reasonably believed to be instructions, or in relation to notifications, requests, approvals, certificates or other documents for which it believed in good faith that they were authentic and that they were issued or signed by the authorised person. - (2) The client shall reimburse or pay the Bank for any damages or costs and release the Bank from all liabilities that it could have in relation to any persons as a consequence of provision of services for the client under these General Terms and Conditions and the agreements on provision of investment services, exceptin the case of intent or serious negligence of the Bank, the substance of which shall be evaluated in accordance with the Bank's standard of professional diligence.
+- as a consequence of the Bank's provision of services under the agreement on provision of investment services, except in the case of intent or serious negligence of the Bank, the substance of which shall be evaluated in accordance with the Bank's standard of professional diligence; - as a consequence of the Bank's provision of services under the agreement on provision of investment services, due to incorrect or incomplete data and/or information submitted to the Bank, based on which the Bank serviced the client in accordance with the Client Classification Policy of NLB d.d. and/or the Client Order Execution Policy of NLB d.d. and/or it performed on this basis one or more services or transactions for the client under these General Terms and Conditions, except in the case of intent or serious negligence of the Bank, the substance of which shall be evaluated in accordance with the Bank's standard of professional diligence; - as a consequence of acts that the Bank committed based on what it reasonably believed to be instructions, or in relation to notifications, requests, approvals, certificates or other documents for which it believed in good faith that they were authentic and that they were issued or signed by the authorised person. - (2) The Bank shall be responsible for selecting the central depositaries and sub-depositaries but shall not be liable to a client or third parties for conduct and omissions and the consequences of such conduct and omissions that are partly or entirely the result of events or circumstances over which it has no influence, including (but not limited to) the malfunctioning of telecommunications equipment, electronic media, the malfunctioning of systems on financial instruments markets, and the conduct of third parties, such as the CSD, CSCC (when not acting as an intermediary), the central depositaries, sub-depositaries, execution partners, issuers and other parties participating in a financial instrument transaction. - (3) The Bank shall not assume any responsibility in respect of information received from the issuer, the CSCC (when not acting as an intermediary), the intermediary, the central depositaries or sub-depositaries, which it provides to the client in notices of corporate actions.
+Before taking any decision regarding a corporate action, the client is obliged to check any notices and/or documents related to the corporate action published by the issuer of the financial instrument or another person who is obliged to provide information regarding corporate action and consult with consultants who can provide relevant advice on such a decision.
+The Bank is not liable for damage, costs or other liabilities incurred by any person in connection with such information, corporate action or any decision relating to the corporate action or which may be affected by the corporate action. - (4) The client shall reimburse or pay the Bank for any damages or costs and release the Bank from all liabilities that it could have in relation to any persons as a consequence of provision of services for the client under these General Terms and Conditions and the agreements on provision of investment services, except in the case of intent or serious negligence of the Bank, the substance of which shall be evaluated in accordance with the Bank's standard of professional diligence.